stoplightio/docs/articles/testing/run-test-stoplight.md

 ## Running a Collection

-Once you have added created enough scenarios to compose a **collection**, you can run the entire collection (all scenarios and steps within them) by using the **Run Collection** button available while viewing the collection home screen.
+Once you have added created enough scenarios to compose a **collection**, use the **Run Collection** button to run the entire collection (including all scenarios and steps).
+The **Run Collection** button is available towards the top of the editor while viewing the collection home screen, as shown below.

 ![](../../assets/images/run-test-stoplight3.png)